Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

 Thus, the scheduler has a $\gaslimit$ computation available to execute transactions and its goal is to compute a schedule within $\gaslimit$ computation limit.
 To do so, the scheduler must at least execute each transaction in the schedule, which implies a computation greater than $\gaslimit$. \end{proof}

-\begin{remark} Notably, the impossibility shows that when faced with conflicting contingent transactions, simultaneously eliminating user and scheduler risk is only possible in two cases.
-The first is the ``trivial'' solution: Only include transactions that are non-conflicting and thus remove any contingency.
-The second is the constant fee structure, i.e., all transactions pay the same fee. \end{remark}
+\begin{remark} \cref{thm:impossible-simultaneous-mitigation} shows that when faced with conflicting contingent transactions, simultaneously eliminating user and scheduler risk is only possible in three cases.
+The first is the ``trivial'' solution: Only include non-conflicting transactions and thus avoid any contingency.
+The second is the constant fee structure, i.e., all transactions pay the same fee.
+Lastly, we can burn all the revenue that the scheduler makes, while requiring the user to pay only for the objects it uses. \end{remark}